ironhack-labs/lab-dom-ironhack-cart/README.md

 ![](https://i.imgur.com/ZXjbkVG.png)

-Every product will have the following markup, ie: a `tr` inside the `tbody`:
+Every product will have the following markup, that is, a `tr` with the class `product` inside of `tbody`:

 ```html
 <tr class="product">